Investing In Equine Properties: An Interview With Kate Gibson

 “When it comes to horses,” explains Kate, “it’s important to know the area surrounding your property.
 Are there maintained trails to ride on?
 Is there a sense of community?
 These are all important questions to ask because you can only ride in a circle for so long before it gets boring.”

-Kate has found that one of the most important, and most overlooked, factors in evaluating a horse property is the landscape’s natural footing.
-For example, landscapes in the low lying areas surrounding Houston might contain “black gumbo,” a rich, clay-like farming soil.
+Kate has found that one of the most important, and most overlooked factors in evaluating a horse property is the landscape’s natural footing.
+For example, landscapes in the low-lying areas surrounding Houston might contain “black gumbo,” a rich, clay-like farming soil.
 “You want to avoid opening a riding facility in an area with black gumbo footing, or you will literally have to import sand to cover everything,” Kate explains.
 “It’s a mistake that many people aren’t aware of until it’s too late.
-If a horse runs through black gumbo footing, their shoes can be ripped off and you risk injury to the animal.
-With sandy soil, even after a hard rain, the soil drains quickly and horses can run freely with no damage to their shoes and feet.”
+If a horse runs through black gumbo footing, its shoes can be ripped off, and you risk injury to the animal.
+With sandy soil, even after a hard rain, the soil drains quickly, and horses can run freely with no damage to their shoes and feet.”